-The following issues have been found on OS X 10.9 and do not currently
+The following issues have been found on OS X 10.9 and 10.10 and do

 - Some applications can show corruption and/or missing contents while

 updating windows contents.
 Examples are Maps, iBooks and the Dock.

 - All screens black and unusable after unplugging a DisplayLink